 Key Man Insurance Policies and Taxation

 Key man insurance tax and how it works is something our customers regularly ask about.
-The main questions we get asked is, is key man insurance tax efficient?
+The main question; is key man insurance tax efficient?
 Well, it can be.
 To put a long story short.
 However, if you’re not taking out key man insurance solely for the benefit of the business, then it’s not.
 Each policy is treated different, so it’s important to establish where you sit on the scale.

 When it comes to tax on your life insurance policy, it’s always best to check with your local tax office.
 But for those that want a quick overview, here’s a rough guide to the basics of key man insurance tax to make things a little clearer before you get your quote.